 While the sample verdicts and settlements above may not represent typical outcomes, only an experienced employment lawyer can appropriately evaluate your case.

-Our retaliation attorneys recover compensation for economic loss, punitive damages, and attorneys fees arising from illegal, harmful actions taken by employers.
-Our employment law firm has been fighting, and winning, for workers across the state of California since 1981.
+The retaliation attorneys at Kingsley and Kingsley recover compensation for economic loss, punitive damages, and attorneys fees arising from illegal, harmful actions taken by employers.
+Their employment law firm has been fighting, and winning, for workers across the state of California since 1981.

-Give us a call at (888) 500-8469 today to speak with one of our award-winning legal professionals about your situation.
-The initial consultation is free and you won't ever pay unless your case is won.
+Give them a call at (888) 500-8469 today to speak with one of their award-winning legal professionals about your situation.
+The consultation is free and you won't ever pay unless you hire and your case is won.
+Without a licensed legal professional's evaluation of your situation, you'll never really know whether or not your rights were violated.
+Give them a call and get the help you need today.